akshitkhosla/List-AWS-IAM-Users/README.md

 - Mention Identity Provider, which you have created above- in my case it is saved with a name "token.actions.githubusercontent.com"
 - Set the "Audience" as "sts.amazonaws.com"
 - Set "GitHub organization" as "akshitkhosla"
-- Set "GitHub repository" as "List-IAM-Users"
+- Set "GitHub repository" as "List-AWS-IAM-Users"
 - Set "GitHub branch" as "main"
 - Attach above created policy i.e. "ListIAMUsers" to it as it will give permission to list AWS IAM users.
 - Mention the Role name and description as per your wish - In my case I have stated it as "Github-Access-Role"